PericoLedesma/aws-bootcamp-cruddur-2023/journal/week4.md

    psql -Upostgres --host localhost
   ```

  This is really teadious to have to introduce password everytime.
-We are going to automate the process.
+We are going to automate the process with bash files(backend/bin).

  We can connect directly using a CONNECTION_URL, where we include user, password, localtion, url and database name.
 Thefore, a way to provide all the detail to authenticate to the server.